danielharrell/open-eyes-lect-2017-18/Open.md

 reason it cannot reasonably be regarded as blended with the
 body: if so, it would acquire some quality, e.g. warmth or cold, or even have an organ like the sensitive faculty: as it is, it has none.
+(J.A.
+Smith translation, III.4)

 This passage, I think, can be read as an answer, at least a first answer, to the question: how is being open present?